florent-haffner/deep-lab/README.md

-# deep-lab
+# Deep-lab
+This repository was inspired by : [Dan Suh's - Deep Learning Roadmap](https://github.com/dansuh17/deep-learning-roadmap).

-A digital laboratory to play with different architectures and gather new ideas.
+> This repository is my digital laboratory.
+It will allow me to deepen my knowledge, to work with different architectures and maybe to gather new ideas outside my research field.

+## Environment

-## Env creation
+### Environment creation
 ```bash
 conda create -n deep-lab-p3.9 python=3.9
 conda activate deep-lab-p3.9